 - Choose the prescription you’d like or select the option to receive a doctor’s recommendation on which method might work best for you.

-- Answer several health questions on your online examination.
+- Answer several health questions via the online assessment.

-- Enter your demographic information and complete your order.
+- Enter your ID, payment and/or insurance information and complete your request.

 Voila!
-The Nurx medical professionals will examine your request and look over your health history.
-If you’re approved, a licensed medical provider will write the prescription.
-The Nurx team will fill and ship the prescription to you, for free.
+The Nurx medical professionals will evaluate your request and look over your health history.
+If medically appropriate, a medical provider licensed in your state will write the prescription.
+The Nurx pharmacy will fill and ship the prescription to you, with free shipping.
 Nurx automatically refills and ships your prescription before you run low (if your insurance allows it).

 How to Make Ordering a Cinch